jenkinsci/plasticscm-mergebot-plugin/README.md

 it triggers a build.
 They're injected as environment variables so the build steps can use them in their processes.

-Please bear in mint that only the `PLASTICSCM_MERGEBOT_UPDATE_SPEC` value is mandatory.
+Please bear in mind that only the `PLASTICSCM_MERGEBOT_UPDATE_SPEC` value is mandatory.
 The rest depend on the particular implementation of the mergebot.
 If you're using a custom mergebot you can define your own build parameters.